MattiaRiola/is-pizzeria-project/ReportToBe.md

 node Just_eat_server
 node SquareUp_server
 node Deliverer_smartphone
-node Cashier_pc
+node Cashier_device
 node Chef_device

 artifact JustEat_app
 artifact browser
-artifact SquareUpApp
+artifact SquareUpOnlineService
 artifact PizzeriaWebsite

-Just_eat_server -- Chef_device
+artifact KitchenDisplaySystem_App
+artifact SquareUpPOS_App

 SquareUp_server -r- Just_eat_server
-JustEat_app -u- Just_eat_server
+JustEat_app -- Just_eat_server
-SquareUp_server -- Cashier_pc
+SquareUp_server -- Cashier_device
 SquareUp_server -- Deliverer_smartphone
 SquareUp_server -- Chef_device
 SquareUp_server -u- PizzeriaWebsite
-SquareUp_server -u- SquareUpApp
+SquareUp_server -u- SquareUpOnlineService
 Deliverer_smartphone  -- browser
-Chef_device  -- browser
+Chef_device  -- KitchenDisplaySystem_App
-Cashier_pc  -- browser
+Cashier_device  -- SquareUpPOS_App
 @enduml
 ```

 #### Integration

-In case a new application is introduced discuss how integration happens in terms of

-Data exchange (which data is exchanged)

-Control mechanism (mechanism used by applications to interact, ex message passing, rpc, etc)

-The custom made app PizzeriaManagementApp will be deployed in a cloud server rented, Employees will have their accounts and will be able to perform their tasks through a browser in their devices.
+Employees will have their accounts and will be able to perform their tasks through an app or a browser in their devices.

 - Data exchange
-  - Orders received and products availability communicated between cashiers and chefs through the web app
+  - Orders received and products availability communicated between cashiers and chefs through the apps in their devices and automatically decreased by the system for each processed order
-  - Product availability communicated from chefs and just eat app through autmatic detection of unavailable products from pizzerias server to JustEat
+  - Product availability state automatically communicated from SquareUp POS system to both online shop and just eat app

 - Control mechanism
-  - PizzeriaManagementApp will communicate to JustEat with JustEat exposed APIs.
+  - The SquareUp POS application integrates orders coming from JustEat and from the online shop provided by SquareUp online service.

 # IT strategy

-The development and maintenance of the webapp will be outsourced to a consulence.
+The development and maintenance of the services is outsourced and provided by SquareUp.
-The hosting of the server will be outsourced to a cloud hosting provider by renting it.
+The online shop will be hosted and provided along with the domain by SquareUp that will also process online payments.

 # Effect of change(s)